Why Do I Have Tiny Bumps On Face?

 Dirty pillowcases and towels can harbor bacteria, contributing to breakouts.
 Wash them regularly in hot water.

-Prevention Tips for Tiny Bumps on Face
+How to Prevent Tiny Bumps on Face

 1. Avoid Overwashing